osteele/imu-tools/README.md

 graph, that automatically scales the y axis as data arrives.

 <http://localhost:8000/model.html> displays the bunny, with its orientation
 yolked to the IMU orientation.
-Press H to display the MQTT connection settings, and reload the page once they're saved.
-(Press H twice the first time.)
-An optional `?model=` query parameter specifies the URL to an OBJ model.
+An optional `?model=` query parameter specifies the URL to an OBJ file, that is used as the model.
+The model is red before the sensor is minimally calibrated, and it fades out when sensor data is not being recieved.

 To switch the MQTT broker for any of these web pages, press the "h" key, edit in the new value, and then reload the page.
 Note: Each page has its own copy of